FarronF/limerick-council-meetings/meetings/2021/03/03-Virtual Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West/Minutes - Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West - 5th February 2020.md

 cases, which the Gardai dealt with over the last quarter of 2019 including burglaries, road

 traffic accidents, public order offences, drink and drug offences.
-She stated that incidents of--- 2
+She stated that incidents of
+---
+2

 theft from shops continues to rise and that a Crime Prevention Officer is liaising with business